evanvada/englishtango/README.md

 - JavaScript for interactivity

 ## Roadmap
 In the near future, I would like to add the following features:
 - Implementation of study pages that display and explain various concepts.
 First step, being, showing the user a table of irregular verbs.
 - A page where users can view their entire lexicon, showcasing what they've learned and their proficiency in each concept.
 - Multiple types of questions, including multiple-choice, translation from English to French, and conjugation exercises.

-Additionally, I hope to learn the following in the future:
+Additionally, I hope, in the future, I will be able to:
-- Being capable of implement a dynamic website, featuring database integration, user authentication, the ability to load and save user progress.
+- Implement a dynamic website, featuring database integration, user authentication and the ability to load and save user progress.